FabricMC/fabric-docs/develop/blocks/block-entities.md

 Now, if we save and reload the game, the counter block should continue from where it left off when saved.

-While `writeAdditional` and `loadAdditional` handle saving and loading to and from disk, there is still an issue:
+While `saveAdditional` and `loadAdditional` handle saving and loading to and from disk, there is still an issue:

 - The server knows the correct `clicks` value.
 - The client does not receive the correct value when loading a chunk.